A building performance engineer, Douglas leads Bioregional’s drive for truly sustainable, energy efficient buildings.

-Prior to joining Bioregional in 2013, Douglas worked on a range of housing projects in Germany and the UK, with his previous role as a site analyst for Stewart Milne on AIMC4 (pioneering the volume production of low carbon homes).
-Douglas’ educational background is civil engineering where he graduated from Edinburgh Napier University with a first class Honours degreee before going on to collect an MSc in Advanced Structural Engineering.
-His BSc dissertation focused on sustainable housing design whilst his later studies looked at how to improve offsite timber frame systems.
+Prior to joining Bioregional in 2013, Douglas worked on a range of housing projects in Germany and the UK.
+His previous role was site analyst for Stewart Milne on AIMC4, pioneering the volume production of low carbon homes.
+Douglas graduated from Edinburgh Napier University with a first class Honours degree in civil engineering before going on to collect an MSc in Advanced Structural Engineering.
+His BSc dissertation focused on sustainable housing design, while his later studies looked at how to improve offsite timber frame systems.

-In his spare time Douglas enjoys building things (proud owner of a man shed/pub in his garden), enjoys swimming in ice cold Scottish lochs and relaxing with a cup of tea and a good book at the end of a hard day.
+In his spare time Douglas enjoys building things (proud owner of a man shed/pub in his garden), hiking and swimming in ice cold Scottish lochs, and relaxing with a brew and a good book.